travelgateX/graphql-schema/admin/iam/README.md

 $ py test_gateway --verbose --file=admin/iam/mutations/file.gist
 ```

-To know more about the gist files go to https://docs.google.com/document/d/1SOkaXjEBwgvj0jsITtHE6PTeJOhHsIqhrgaW7YF2Ut4/edit
+To know more about the gist files read the `graphql-schema/scripting/gateway/TestingGateway.md`